lester0866/starter-hugo-academic/content/authors/admin/_index.md

 ---
 **Email**: sli96@u.rochester.edu, sizheli@mit.edu

-**News**: [10/17] Excited to be one of four students nominated by the University of Rochester for CRA Outstanding Undergraduate Researcher Awards in North America!
+**News**: [10/17] Excited to be one of the four students nominated by the University of Rochester for CRA Outstanding Undergraduate Researcher Awards in North America!